Emmanuel L. Di Rossetti

 News from Louis-René des Forêts

-On this rainy Sunday, rereading the notes taken in the margins of the marvelous Ostinato, this nugget among nuggets: Let us not veil our faces with our hands.
-There is no longer any place to venerate, no act of glory or intelligence to absolve a world seduced by force spreading its filth everywhere, and which Continue reading
+On this rainy Sunday, rereading the notes I jotted down in the margins of the marvelous Ostinato, I came across this gem among gems: Let us not veil our faces with our hands.
+There is no longer anything to venerate, no act of glory or intelligence to absolve a world seduced by force, spreading its defilement everywhere, and which… Continue reading

 -